 For all its imperfections and injustices there is a better England, just not the one English think they are creating now.
 That one is an aberration.
 Scotland wants no part of it.

 For wanting a say in negotiations with the EU Scots and Irish are ‘divisive nationalists’, according to pundits echoing the empty-headed Theresa May.
-When Scotland achieves its democratic ideal England will be a very small country indeed and it knows it.
-In desperation to hold firm to its illusory empire, a few scattered protectorates, plus an atoll of tax havens, English society is condemning itself to a petty existence.
+When Scotland achieves its democratic ideal, England will be a very small country indeed and it knows it.
+In desperation to hold firm to its illusory empire, a few scattered protectorates, plus an atoll of tax havens, English society is condemning itself to a petty, corrupt existence.

 England consists of Indians, Pakistanis, and Trinidadians whom it once governed, some still part of the British Commonwealth, a constant reminder of its days of dubious glory.
 Those people and their decedents are now only fit for deportation.
 The European project, the EU, was always a work in progress, never a conspiracy to establish a sinister super-state.
 Rather than share a top table, England has decided it wants no table, no person with a non-white skin colour.
 So be it.